Why Pauhu Runs on Any Chip

 Most AI systems require NVIDIA GPUs with CUDA drivers.
 This creates three problems for government and enterprise buyers:

 Pauhu avoids all three.
-ONNX Runtime Web compiles models to WebAssembly, which runs on any CPU architecture:
+The optimized runtime compiles models to a cross-platform format that runs on any CPU architecture:

 5. Market Impact